Sanctuary Wood Museum (Hill 62)

 Two of the Canadian maple trees which line Canadalaan from the Menin Road to the Canadian Memorial at Hill 62 and Sanctuary Wood museum.
 The photograph is taken from the Sanctuary Wood Cemetery looking north to Hooge on the Menin Road.

-Canadalaan is the name of a purpose-built road from the Menin Road leading to the Hill 62 Canadian Memorial.
-There are also a few private houses and the Sanctuary Wood (Hill 62) Museum along this road.
-Translated into English Canadalaan means "Canada Avenue".
 The avenue is lined with Canadian maple trees.
-During the war there had been an idea to plant an avenue of maple trees leading up to a memorial in the area of Vancouver Corner in memory of the Canadian soldiers who perished in the German gas attacks during the Second Battle of Ypres, April 1915.
-However, after the war it was decided instead to build a maple lined avenue, a road which had not existed before WWI, to provide access to the Canadian Memorial commemorating the June 1916 Battle of Mount Sorrel at Hill 62.
+During the war there had been an idea to plant an avenue of maple trees leading up to a memorial in the area of Vancouver Corner in memory of the Canadian soldiers who perished in the German gas attacks during the Second Battle of Ypres in April 1915.

 The photograph is taken from Sanctuary Wood Cemetery, looking in a northly direction between two of the Canadian maple trees to Hooge in the distance on the Menin Road.